-We first list the statements that we want to prove in order to establish Theorem 1.9 in Lemmas 6.1, 6.2, and 6.3 below.
-Note that the lemmas are stated for the graph family $\Gamma(c,r)$ in Definition 2.6.
-It is straightforward to translate the lemmas to what is needed for Theorem 1.9 by using the single-sink version of $\Gamma(c,r)$ in Definition 3.8 and appealing to Observation 3.9.
-Then, we show how these lemmas yield pebbling time-space trade-offs.
-Finally, we provide the formal proofs of the lemmas.
+We first list the statements that we want to prove in order to establish Theorem 1.9 in Lemmas 6.1, 6.2, and 6.3, deferring the proofs until later.
+Note that the lemmas are stated for the graph family $\Gamma(c, r)$ in Definition 2.6, but it is straightforward to translate the lemmas to what is needed for Theorem 1.9 by using the single-sink version of $\Gamma(c, r)$ in Definition 3.8 and appealing to Observation 3.9.
+We then show how these lemmas yield pebbling time-space trade-offs.
+Finally, we provide the missing formal proofs of the lemmas.